typicaljoe/taffydb/README.md

 # TaffyDB (taffy.js)

-TaffyDB is an opensouce library that brings database features into your JavaScript applications.
+TaffyDB is an open source JavaScript library that provides powerful in-memory database capabilities to both browser and server applications.

 ## Introduction

-TaffyDB brings powerful SQL-like database capabilities to JavaScript, and can greatly simply data manipulation in web applications.
-It can also greatly reduce development time, improve performance, and enhance quality.

 Have you ever noticed how JavaScript object literals look a lot like records?
 And that if you wrap a group of them up in an array you have something that looks a lot like a database table?
 We did too.
-TaffyDB provides you with a rich set of tools to quickly manipulate these 'tables' efficiently with a consistent, SQL-like interface.
+We created TaffyDB easily and efficiently manipulate these 'tables'
+with a uniform and familiar SQL-like interface.

+We use TaffyDB instead of ad-hoc data manipulation routines throughout our applications.
+This reduces development time, improves performance, simplifies maintenance, *and* increases quality.

 ## What makes it sticky

  - Extremely fast
  - Powerful JavaScript-centric data selection engine
- - SQL inspired features such as insert, update, unique, count, etc.
+ - SQL inspired features such as insert, update, unique, count, and more
  - Robust cross browser support
  - Easily extended with your own functions
  - Compatible with any DOM library (jQuery, YUI, Dojo, etc)